-New Segal Fellows will be expected to:

-- o Complete, at minimum, 280 hours with their citizen leader internship organizations. - o Join bi-weekly calls with a Segal Program Staff member and/or other Segal Fellows to reflect on their work and continue their leadership development. - o Communicate regularly with Segal Staff, their buddy, and other Network members.
+- ➤ New Segal Fellows will be expected to: - o Complete, at minimum, 280 hours with their Segal internship organization. - o Join ~bi-weekly calls with a Segal Program Staff member and/or other Segal Fellows to reflect on their work and continue their leadership development. - o Communicate regularly with Segal Staff, their buddy, and other Network members.